This document describes how the Java Plug-in controls the execution of applets and interactions between applets and the browser.

 While this feature enables certain kinds of applications to be conveniently written, it has certain drawbacks.
 It interferes with termination of applets, in particular when multiple instances of the same applet are active.
 It makes the programming model for applets more complex, since it is under specified exactly when the static fields of an applet will be re-initialized, and when they will be maintained from run to run of the same applet.
 It causes imprecise behavior of certain user interface operations within the Java Plug-in due to the inability to identify exactly which applet initiated a particular request.

-For this reason, the new Java Plug-in provides a way to opt out of the use of the classloader cache on an applet by applet basis.
+For this reason, the Java Plug-in provides a way to opt out of the use of the classloader cache on an applet by applet basis.

 Garbage collection occurs on an applet instance immediately